Robert Kraus

 Robert Kraus (June 21, 1925 – August 7, 2001) was an American children's author illustrator, cartoonist and publisher.
-His successful career began early at the New Yorker, producing over hundreds of cartoons and nearly two dozen covers for the magazine over 15 years.
-Afterwards, he pivoted his career to children's literature, writing and illustrating over 100 children’s books and publishing even more as the founder of Windmill Books Publishing House.
+His successful career began early at the New Yorker Magazine, producing hundreds of cartoons and nearly two dozen covers for the magazine over 15 years.
+Afterwards, he pivoted his career to children's literature, writing and illustrating over 100 children’s books and publishing even more as the founder of publishing house Windmill Books (later an imprint of Simon & Schuster).
 His body of work is best remembered for depicting animal heroes who always try their best and never give up, which were ideals important to him at an early age.

 Biography

 Personal

 Robert Kraus was born in Milwaukee, Wisconsin in 1925 to parents Jack, who was in the real estate business, and Esther (Rosen) Kraus.
 His mother nurtured lessons in him that appear as important themes in Kraus’s later written work in the children’s literature genre.
 He graduated from Milwaukee’s Layton School for the Arts in 1942 and the Arts Student League of Manhattan, NY in 1945.
 During that time, Kraus was excluded from the military during WWII because of vision problems.
-He met his wife, Pamela Vivienne (formerly Nee Evan-Wong), while at the Arts League and they were married on December 11, 1946.
+He met his wife, Pamela (formerly Pamela Vivienne Evan-Wong), while at the Art Students League and they were married on December 11, 1946.
 Together they had two sons, Bruce and Bill.
 In 1965, he moved into the 1865 Colonial Revival House in Ridgefield, Connecticut on the corner of Main Street and Branchville Road where he was often seen in the community walking his pug, Hoover.